afarber/OpenMapView/docs/TESTING_INSTRUMENTED.md

 **Instrumented tests** run on an Android emulator or physical device.
 They provide access to real Android framework APIs and hardware.

 **Current Status:** OpenMapView has **9 instrumented tests** (2 for TileDownloader, 7 for MapController) that test real rendering, network operations, and Canvas drawing.
-Unit tests with Robolectric (72 tests) cover logic and calculations.
+Unit tests with Robolectric (107 tests) cover logic, calculations, and vector shape management.

 **CI Integration:** Instrumented tests run automatically daily at 09:45 UTC on GitHub Actions using the free Ubuntu runner with Android emulator.